carbon-design-system/carbon/docs/install.md

 # Continuous Integration

-We specify a `.yanrc` file in this project that sets the path for Yarn's offline mirror to the folder `.yarn-offline-mirror`.
+We specify a `.yarnrc` file in this project that sets the path for Yarn's offline mirror to the folder `.yarn-offline-mirror`.
 This folder contains all the tarballs for the packages that the project uses.
 What this allows us to do is run `yarn install --offline` in our Continuous Integration environment so that we don't have to fetch from the live registry in our builds.

 # FAQ